-Polarization provides him a floor that is political.
+Polarization provides him a political floor.
 Voters may Be unsure how much responsibility he bears for a tragedy Afflicting the world.

 He Remembered the deliberate — along with the economy of two weeks ago Option to close it coronavirus disperse.

-However, Trump faces two large hurdles to recreating his 2016 magic.
+However, Trump faces two massive hurdles to recreating his 2016 magic.